bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Well, you can't add that to the Coinbase, because then it would be a different block.
 So that means all the fees would have to be in non-SegWit transactions.
 There's all sorts of problems with this attack.

-Speaker 0: 00:25:05

-One problem

-Speaker 1: 00:25:05

-I can think about is that the next miner might be like, hey, there's a lot of fees in that original block, let me reorg it and mine it myself.
+One problem I can think about is that the next miner might be like, hey, there's a lot of fees in that original block, let me reorg it and mine it myself.
 But anyway, so but this could be done.
 And then you would have an identical transaction.